sdpjswl/ASJAlertController/README.md

 # ASJAlertController

-`UIAlertController` is a major improvement over the good old alert view.
-It doesn't however have a simple "show" method to make it appear on the screen and must be presented on a view controller.
+`UIAlertController` is a major improvement over the good old `UIAlertView`.
+It doesn't however have a simple `show` method to make it appear on the screen and must be presented on a view controller.
 Like me, if you miss the old way of showing alerts, this little library will be of help.

-This is a category on `UIAlertController` that adds the `show` method and a few convenience methods to create alerts.
+This is a category on `UIAlertController` that adds the `show` method and a few convenience methods to create alerts and action sheets.

 # Installation